Ecuador travel advice

 Fraud

-Credit card and ATM fraud occurs frequently in Ecuador.
+Credit card and ATM fraud may occur.
 Be cautious when using debit or credit cards:

 Extortion